NFL owners unanimously approve player participation in Olympic flag football for 2028

 While the Eagles have nearly perfected the play for fourth-and-1 or 1-yard line situations with well-chosen personnel and well-rehearsed precision, it looks more like rugby than football.

-The Packers, who lost to the Eagles in the first round of the playoffs last season, have been among several teams voicing their distaste for the evolution of the traditional quarterback sneak into an all-out scrum.
+The Packers have been among several teams voicing their distaste for the evolution of the traditional quarterback sneak into an all-out scrum.
 On the memo distributed by the NFL on Monday, the reasons cited for the proposal are player safety and pace of play.

 “It was controversial when the forward pass came out,” Lurie said at the last league meetings.
 “I think aestheticism is very subjective.
 I’ve never judged whether a play looks OK.”